jboss-fuse/quickstarts/fuse/sap-srfc-destination-fuse/README.md

 * In the JBoss Fuse console, run `osgi:install -s mvn:org.fusesource/camel-sap` to install the JBoss Fuse SAP Synchronous Remote Function Call Destination Camel component.
 Note the bundle number for the component bundle returned by this command.
 * In the JBoss Fuse console, run `osgi:install -s mvn:org.jboss.quickstarts.fuse/sap-srfc-destination-fuse` to install the quick start.
 Note the bundle number for the quick start returned by this command.
 * In the JBoss Fuse console, run `log:tail` to monitor the JBoss Fuse log.
-* Copy the request file (`src/data/request1.xml`) in the project to the input directory(`work/sap-srfc-destination-fuse/input`) of the quick start route.
 * In the JBoss Fuse console observe the request sent and the response returned by the endpoint.

 Stopping and Uninstalling the Quickstart